nusrat-xahan05/Mini-Library-Server/README.md

-# 📚 Library Management API
+# 📚 Mini Library Server

 A RESTful Library Management API for managing books and borrowing records in a library system.
 Built with **Node.js**, **Express**, **TypeScript**, **MongoDB**, **Mongoose**, and **Zod** for robust validation and modular code architecture.